okwilkins/knowledge-system/fleeting-notes/ML & AI note.md

 - Add up the amount of say of each True and False preds
 - The one with more total say will be the pred

-# Least Squares and Linear Regression
+# Least Squares Linear Regression

 1. Draw line through data
 2. Sum pred - obvs for all points